Radio Flyer: In popular culture

-The readily recognizable little red wagon manufactured by Radio Flyer is used in several artistic works, including film and television.
+The readily recognizable little red wagon manufactured by Radio Flyer is used in several artistic works, including in film and on television.
 A character in the 1992 drama film Radio Flyer flies to safety in a converted Radio Flyer wagon.
 Radio Flyer wagons appear in a store display in the 1983 film A Christmas Story.
 The June 24, 2013 episode of Let's Make a Deal parodied this wagon as a Zonk being offered under the name "Zonk Flyer".

 Sculptures

 Statue

 The 45 ft Coaster Boy wood and plaster statue of a young boy and wagon was constructed by Radio Flyer for the 1933 Chicago World's Fair, Century of Progress.

 Red wagon playground

 Riverfront Park in Spokane, Washington features a large red wagon that doubles as a playground slide.
 It is 12 ft high and 27 ft long.
-The interactive sculpture was sculpted by Ken Spiering and installed in 1989.
+The interactive sculpture is modeled after the Radio Flyer wagon, and was sculpted by Ken Spiering and installed in 1989.